 Safety and security

-A heightened risk of kidnapping exists in northern Burkina Faso: On 4 April 2015, an expatriate worker in the mining industry was kidnapped from the Tambao manganese mine in Burkina Faso's far north-east.
-We strongly advise you not to travel to all areas north of a line running between Djibo and Dori in northern Burkina Faso due to the threat of terrorist attack and the heightened threat of kidnapping of foreigners.
+A heightened threat of kidnapping exists in northern Burkina Faso: On 4 April 2015, an expatriate worker in the mining industry was kidnapped from the Tambao manganese mine in Burkina Faso's far north-east.
+We strongly advise you not to travel to all areas north of a line running between Djibo and Dori in northern Burkina Faso due to the high threat of terrorist attack and the threat of kidnapping targeting foreign nationals.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to northern Burkina Faso where there is a particular threat of kidnapping, you should seek professional security advice and have effective personal security measures in place.
 See our Kidnapping threat bulletin.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Worldwide bulletin for more information.

 Members of the Burkinabé security forces were arrested in Ouagadougou on 29 June following a protest during which shots were fired.